liujianuuei/blog.liujianuuei.github.io/README.md

-# Jianwei on Software
+# Jianwei on Programing

-I am a software developer.
+I am a programmer.
 This is a GitBook version of my blog.
 It may become a book one day, but surely serves as the study material for myself and you.

 ## License